-SRLU 1.1 Complement the adjacent Manassas National Battlefield Park ("Park") and the Northern Virginia Community College campus with hotels, dining and retail, family-oriented entertainment uses, and other visitor amenities at the northeastern portion of the corridor, adjacent to Interstate 66.
+SRLU 1.1 Complement the adjacent Manassas National Battlefield Park and the Northern Virginia Community College campus with hotels, dining and retail, family-oriented entertainment uses, and other visitor amenities at the northeastern portion of the corridor, adjacent to Interstate 66.
 Strategically limit building heights, including rooftop mechanicals, adjacent to Manassas National Battlefield Park to prevent visual impacts to the viewsheds.

-- SRLU1.1 Protect the integrity of Manassas National Battlefield Park by encouraging compatible development along its borders.
-Encourage use of the building design guidelines found in the Data Center Opportunity Zone Overlay District which limits height and visibility from the Park, while minimizing light intrusion into the Park.
-Incorporate landscape buffers, appropriate trees, facade colors that blend into the landscape (brown and green preferred), and other measures to mitigate visual impact on the Park. - SRLU1.2 Through infill residential development, foster a sensitive transition in scale and intensity between Sudley Road and surrounding residential uses. - SRLU1.3 Integrate open space and community gathering spaces as part of redevelopment, on undeveloped or underutilized land, and along stream corridors, in order to provide community amenities where appropriate and consistent with applicable law. - SRLU1.4 Explore opportunities to create welcoming and identifiable gateways from the City of Manassas and Manassas National Battlefield Park.
-Pursue gateway strategies such as
+- SRLU1.1 Protect the integrity of Manassas National Battlefield Park (Park) by encouraging compatible development along its borders.
+Encourage building design guidelines found in the data center overlay district which limits height and visibility from the Park, while minimizing light intrusion into the Park.
+Incorporate landscape buffers, appropriate trees, facade colors that blend into the landscape (brown and green preferred), and other measures to mitigate visual impact on the Park. - SRLU1.2 Through infill residential development, foster a sensitive transition in scale and intensity between Sudley Road and surrounding residential uses. - SRLU1.3 Integrate open space and community gathering spaces as part of redevelopment, on undeveloped or underutilized land, and along stream corridors, in order to provide community amenities. - SRLU1.4 Explore opportunities to create welcoming and identifiable gateways from the City of Manassas and Manassas National Battlefield Park.
+Pursue gateway strategies such as streetscape and median enhancements, signage, public art, and landscaping.
+Honor Page | 93 the historical significance of the Park through landscape improvements that foster a transition in character as Sudley Road approaches the Park.

-- streetscape and median enhancements, signage, public art, and landscaping.
-Honor the historical significance of the Park through landscape improvements that foster a transition in character as Sudley Road approaches the Park. - SRLU1.5 Accommodate a range of light manufacturing, light industrial and commercial flex, start-up businesses, and office uses, as well as existing and planned data center uses, in designated technology flex areas adjacent to Interstate 66. - SRLU1.6 Explore the opportunity of converting the Vulcan Quarry to parks & open space once the quarry has reached the end of its productive use.
+- SRLU1.5 Accommodate data center uses between Crestwood Drive and the existing Manassas Mall site, while encouraging compatible site and building designs that mitigate the facility's visual impact and contributes to an attractive, pedestrian-oriented street frontage along Sudley Road. - SRLU1.6 Accommodate a range of light manufacturing, light industrial and commercial flex, start-up businesses, and office uses, as well as existing and planned data center uses, in designated technology flex areas adjacent to Interstate 66.